Arezookhalili/Arezookhalili.github.io/_posts/2023-08-15-cnn-fruit-classification.md

 * Lemon: 90%
 * Orange: 100%

-All classes here are being predicted *at least as accurate or better* when compared to the best custom network!
+All classes here were predicted *at least as accurate or better* when compared to the best custom network!

 ___
 <br>
 # Overall Results Discussion <a name="cnn-results"></a>

-We have made some huge strides in terms of making our network's predictions more accurate, and more reliable on new data.
+I made some huge strides in terms of making my network's predictions more accurate, and more reliable on new data.

-Our baseline network suffered badly from overfitting - the addition of both Dropout & Image Augmentation eliminated this almost entirely.
+My baseline network suffered badly from overfitting - the addition of both Dropout & Image Augmentation eliminated this almost entirely.

-In terms of Classification Accuracy on the Test Set, we saw:
+In terms of Classification Accuracy on the Test Set, I saw:

 * Baseline Network: **75%**
 * Baseline + Dropout: **85%**